Madeley School Curriculum Intent

 Key Stage 4 (Years 10 & 11)

 Early in the spring term of Year 9 students will choose their option subjects that they will specialise in to GCSE level, examinable at the end of Year 11.
 They will choose 3 Option subjects that they will study for 6 hour long periods across the two week timetable.
+Ebacc is at the center of our curriculum offer, but we offer a more flexible non-Ebacc route

 All students must study the following:

-• English – Literature and Language
+• English Literature

 • Mathematics